 - Spacing: Good grit spacing is important so the grip doesn’t get “clogged” when riding dirt.
 Good spacing can also increase traction and allow for easier cleaning.

 - Precut: Most aftermarket Onewheel grip tape is precut to the shape of the Onewheel footpads for easy installation.
 If not, you will need to trim or cut it.
 It’s a good idea to confirm the grip you are buying is compatible with your footpads

-Can I use skateboard grip tape?
-Absolutely, but most skateboard grip doesn’t have the appropriate grit, durability and shape for a Onewheel.
+Some riders use custom skateboard grip tape on their Onewheel, but keep in mind that most skateboard grip do not have the appropriate grit, durability and shape for a Onewheel.
 The Onewheel foot pads are slightly wider than most skateboards so make sure the grip you choose is large enough and trim it with a razor blade to fit